samueldanso/vite-react-tailwind-app/README.md

  npm install
  yarn install
 ```

 3. Start development server
 ```
 npm run dev
 ```

-## Using Vite + React + TailwindCSS
+4. You can start editing the page by modifying src/App.jsx.

-You can start editing the page by modifying src/App.jsx.
+*Feel free to use this as a template for your portfolio if you like it!*